kgruver/StructuredConnectivity/README.md

 This repository serves to store the data and code for the Gruver et al. 2023 BioRxiv manuscript "Structured connectivity in the output of the cerebellar cortex."

-Custom code used to perform various statistical analyses are located within the "Data analysis code" directory, in addition to datasets required to replicate analysis.
+Custom code used to perform various statistical analyses are located within the "Datasets and code" directory, in addition to datasets required to replicate analysis.

 Code used to produce visualization models of cerebellar nuclear neurons within the cerebellar fastigial nucleus, using the Brainrender package, are located within the "Brainrender 3D visualization" directory.